 |Address:||34th Floor GT Tower, Ayala Ave. corner H.V.
 Dela Costa, Makati City, Philippines|

-The BPI-Philam Life Assurance Corporation or BPI-Philam alliance has started since 1935 and it focuses on Asia- Pacific region.
+The BPI-Philam Life Assurance Corporation or BPI-Philam alliance has started in 1935 and focuses on Asia- Pacific region.

 - Critical Care 100 is a life and health insurance plan that grants an issue from age zero to 100 protecting you from 100 covered critical illnesses with your family.
 And if you are such a healthy human, it could also make your pocket healthy as you can gain rewards and discounts from its partners.